 The truth is that booby traps are illegal and the person who sets them is usually liable for any injuries that they cause.
+This camouflaged device designed to create serious injuries was somewhere you could step on it.
 In this case, that means you may be able to easily sue to recover lost wages, the cost of medical bills and much more.

 It does not matter that you were technically trespassing when you got injured.
 It does not matter that your neighbor intended to use the traps against people who were trying to break into their house.
 While in-the-moment self-defense is certainly legal, your neighbor could even be liable for injuring an actual burglar with the booby traps.
 These are just too great of a danger to the public and they cannot be used in this manner, regardless of intent.

 What To Do After Being Injured by a Booby Trap

 First and foremost, you need to get medical help as soon as possible.
 It’s important not to move, as booby traps are meant to stop the action of any unsuspecting person or animal.
 Usually, they have something to prevent the trapped from escaping.
 In the event of explosive devices going off, you want to make sure you put out any fires on your person or around you.